 The Data Liberation Initiative (DLI) is a partnership between post secondary institutions and Statistics Canada for improving access to Canadian data resources.
 Over the years the focus of the DLI Program has evolved from purchasing access to major Canadian datasets collected by Statistics Canada to providing training services and the continuous support required for the proper understanding and usage of an ever expanding research data collection.

-The Dataverse is an open source web application to share, preserve, cite, explore and analyze research data.
+The Dataverse Project is a community and an open source web application to share, preserve, cite, explore and analyze research data.
 It facilitates making data available to others, and allows you to replicate others work.
 Researchers, data authors, publishers, data distributors, and affiliated institutions all receive appropriate credit.

-A Dataverse repository hosts multiple dataverses.
-Each dataverse contains datatset or other dataverses, and each dataset contains descriptive metadata and data files (including documentation and code that accompany the data).
+A Dataverse repository hosts multiple Dataverse collections.
+Each Dataverse collection contains datasets or other collections, and each dataset contains descriptive metadata and data files (including documentation and code that accompany the data).

 The TREC Measurement System (TMS) study is a longitudinal study that explores the strength of linkages between work environments, best practice use and resident outcomes using staff survey data and RAI-MDS 2.0 data.
 The study will take place in 90 nursing homes across British Columbia, Alberta and Manitoba.
 Recruitment of sites will ensure representation across these locations, and that facilities of different sizes and owner-operator models (public, voluntary and private) are included.